-- FixPaPs on the sections in the Netherlands and Belgium; - FlexPaPs with a bandwidth approach on the sections in Germany, Czech Republic, Poland, Lithuania, Latvia and Estonia.
+- FixPaPs on the sections in the Netherlands - FlexPaPs with protected border times in Belgium.
+PaPs have fixed times at borders; for the other sections it's possible to request a change in weight, train length and possibly times, but to a limited extent.
+In the event of a dispute, only the published (fixed) times are valid.- FlexPaPs with a bandwidth approach on the sections in Germany, Czech Republic, Poland, Lithuania, Latvia and Estonia.